ringcentral/ringcentral-api-docs/docs/making_calls.md

 The user specifies a certain number under the forwarding number list, starts RingOut and enters the required called number.
 RingCentral makes a call to the specified forwarding number and connects the user with the called number.

-The API treats a two-legged RingOut call as a resource that can be created, retrieved, or deleted via the POST, GET and DELETE methods correspondingly.
+The API treats a two-legged RingOut call as a resource that can be created, retrieved, or deleted via the `POST`, `GET` and `DELETE` methods correspondingly.

 ## Making a Call